openblockchains/blockchain-whitepapers/README.md

-BTC • BTG • BTD • LTC • SVD
+_Inside the New New Crypto Ponzi Economics - Fiction, Fiction, Fiction - The Art of the Steal_

 # Bitcoin & Blockchain Whitepapers

-_Inside the New New Crypto Ponzi Economics - Fiction, Fiction, Fiction - The Art of the Steal_

 ## Intro / Background